X

 Implats has invested in targeted fuel cell development in South Africa in collaboration with government and academic institutions to promote local technology development and develop local skills and fuel cell manufacturing and deployment.

 The Group has a decarbonisation and energy strategy in place, the current focus of which is incorporating renewable energy into our energy mix.
-Our inaugural climate change report highlighting risks and opportunities related to climate change was published in this reporting period.

 Anti-corruption